Private Dyslexia Evaluations in Northwest Arkansas:

 Pre-evaluation intake call

-Full background review and parent questionnaire
+Background review and parent questionnaire

 Strengths-focused language and narrative analysis

-Written diagnostic report with summary of findings and recommendations
+Written diagnostic report with findings and recommendations

 -

-💡 Most families receive their final report within 7–10 business days of testing.
+Most families receive their final report within 7–10 business days of testing.

 -